sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : TeX formatting system
+Short desc    : TeX formatting system
 URL          : http://tug.org/texlive/
-Лицензия     : ASL 2.0 and Artistic 2.0 and BSD and GFDL and GPL+ and GPLv2 and GPLv3 and Knuth and LGPLv2+ and LGPLv3+ and LPPL and OFL and Public Domain
+License      : ASL 2.0 and Artistic 2.0 and BSD and GFDL and GPL+ and GPLv2 and GPLv3 and Knuth and LGPLv2+ and LGPLv3+ and LPPL and OFL and Public Domain
-Описание     : The TeX Live software distribution offers a complete TeX system for a
+Descript     : The TeX Live software distribution offers a complete TeX system for a
              : variety of Unix, Macintosh, Windows and other platforms.
 It
              : encompasses programs for editing, typesetting, previewing and printing
              : of TeX documents in many different languages, and a large collection